beatcracker/toptout/data/README.md

   // Friendly name of the product
   "name": "Foo Bar",

+  // Optional.
+Provide executable name if presence of this product can be detected by PATH environment variable lookup.
+  "executable_name": "foobar"

   // Friendly category name.
 The README generator uses it to group products.
   "category": "Development",